-Sydney celebrates Lunar New Year in spectacular fashion, with dragon boat races, markets, and, of course, fabulous food.
-Discover 12 huge zodiac lanterns on the edge of beautiful Sydney Harbour in the vibrant city centre.
-The brilliantly coloured Rooster Lantern is at the iconic Sydney Opera House.
+Sydney celebrates Lunar New Year in spectacular fashion, with dazzling lion and dragon dances, dragon boat races, colourful markets and fabulous food.
+Discover 12 huge Sydney Harbour in the vibrant Circular Quay, including at the Sydney Opera House.on the edge of beautiful

-Lunar Eats celebrates Sydney’s amazing Asian cuisine, too.
-A delectable range of restaurants offer special menus.
-Try mouth-watering dishes from a host of Asian restaurants with everything from street food to fine dining fusion, such as Fat Buddha in the majestic Queen Victoria Building.
+celebrates Sydney’s amazing Asian cuisine, too.
+A delicious range of restaurants offer special menus.
+Try mouth-watering dishes at a host of restaurants serving everything from spicy delights to exquisite fusion.
+Or stop by the dumpling station at The Calyx in the Royal Botanic Garden.

 Getting to the celebrations is easy on public transport.
 You can walk to Chinatown from Central Station or Town Hall Station.
 Darling Harbour is near Town Hall Station or a ferry ride from Circular Quay.
 Trains will also take you to Cabramatta, Parramatta, Eastwood, Bankstown and Doonside.